 Superfetch is a part of the memory caching developed by Microsoft.
-Although it was developed to speed up the performance of your computer, in many cases it starts to take over the CPU and can cause the Compressed Memory to balloon out of control.
+Although it was designed to speed up the performance of your computer, in many cases, it starts to take over the CPU and can cause the Compressed Memory to balloon out of control.

-Press the [R] key and the [Windows] key at the same time.
+Press the [R] key and the [Windows] key simultaneously.
 Type “services.msc” into the Run window prompt that appears without using quotation marks.
 Then click “OK.”

-Scroll down the list until you find “Superfetch” and double-click on it to open its properties window.
+Scroll down the list until you find “Superfetch,” Double-click on it to open its properties window.

 In the properties box, click “Stop.”
 Then adjust the “Startup type” to “Disabled.”
 Finally, click “Apply” and then “OK.”

-At this point, the first thing you need to determine is if this fixed the Memory Compression CPU usage issue.
+At this point, you first need to determine if this fixed the Memory Compression CPU usage issue.
 Then, you need to find out if this caused slower performance problems.
-If you need to, this step is easily reversible, and you can move on to the next method if you still haven’t resolved your problem.
+If you need to, this step is easily reversible, and you can move on to the following method if you still haven’t resolved your issue.